harold-fv/Employee-Tracker/README.md

  ![image](https://user-images.githubusercontent.com/120603153/232170908-9de3bfcc-398d-4f3d-9b3d-a3fe3a73f444.png)

-13. When a user chooses to delete departments, then the system will prompt to select the department to delete and will prompt again the user to confirm to delete the chosen department.
+13. When a user chooses to delete departments, then the system will prompt to select the department to delete, then it will prompt again to confirm to delete the chosen department.
+Once the systems deletes the department, it will notify the user that the department deleted successfuly.

 ![image](https://user-images.githubusercontent.com/120603153/232171091-b93fd8c1-c081-4ee1-bb24-6027466378ed.png)

 ![image](https://user-images.githubusercontent.com/120603153/232171126-838849bc-b1ad-4738-adf1-e0856397f7b9.png)

 14. When a user chooses to delete a role, then the system will prompt to select the role to delete.
-Once the system finds it in the database, it will proceed on deletion and will notify the user that the role has been deleted successfuly.
+Once the system finds it in the database, it will proceed on deletion and will notify the user that the role deleted successfuly.

 ![image](https://user-images.githubusercontent.com/120603153/232171288-48b2c1a3-a43b-4b88-afa8-4b9699d2a538.png)

 15. When a user chooses to delete an employee, then the system will prompt to select the employee to delete.
-Once it's deleted, the system will notify the user that the employee has been deleted successfuly.
+Once it's deleted, the system will notify the user that the employee deleted successfuly.

 ![image](https://user-images.githubusercontent.com/120603153/232171464-c140ba4f-4908-45ca-b5f8-5e530bcd1a39.png)